Centeva/ApiTraining/docs/Exercises.md

    * What are the benefits and drawbacks of using this pattern?
    * At what point does it make sense to implement?

+10. Convert the application to use the [Minimal API syntax](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview).
+    (This is a new feature in .NET 6+.)
+You will need to modify the Program.cs file to enable this featuer.

+    Questions to explore:

+    * What are the benefits and drawbacks of using this syntax?
+    * At what point does it make sense to implement?